-The Safe Schools Against Violence in Education Act (SAVE) was passed by the New York State Legislature and signed into law by Governor Pataki on July 24, 2000.
-Project SAVE culminates the work of the Task Force on School Violence chaired by Lieutenant Governor Donohue.
+The Safe Schools Against Violence in Education Act (S A V E) was passed by the New York State Legislature and signed into law by Governor Pataki on July 24, 2000.
+Project Safe Schools Against Violence in Education culminates the work of the Task Force on School Violence chaired by Lieutenant Governor Donohue.
 The Task Force consisted of a broad range of qualified people from all parts of the state including students, parents, teachers, school administrators, law enforcement experts, business leaders, mental health professionals and local elected officials.
 From its inception in January 1999, the Task Force sought information concerning the best school violence prevention and intervention practices in the state and the nation.
 Ten public hearings were held throughout the state, providing a rich array of recommendations from local communities about ways to ensure the safety of New York's students.
-The Task Force's final report, Safer Schools for the 21st Century. contained a series of recommendations intended to reduce incidents of violence in schools and strengthen schools' capacities for responding to emergencies that could affect the health and safety of children.
+The Task Force's final report, Safer Schools for the 21st Century, contained a series of recommendations intended to reduce incidents of violence in schools and strengthen schools' capacities for responding to emergencies that could affect the health and safety of children.

 The New York State Board of Regents approved amendments to the Regulations of the Commissioner of Education as emergency measures in November 2000 to ensure compliance with the new legislation.
-The revised regulations in Section 155.17 of the Commissioner's Regulations contain the requirements for schools concerning school safety plans.
-A major component of SAVE is the development of school safety plans at the district and at the school building levels.
+The revised regulations in Section 1 5 5 .1 7 of the Commissioner's Regulations contain the requirements for schools concerning school safety plans.
+A major component of Safe Schools Against Violence in Education is the development of school safety plans at the district and at the school building levels.
 At the district level, the new District-Wide School Safety Plan replaces the current school emergency management plan that is required for all districts.
 At the school building level, a newly required School Building Emergency Response Plan must be prepared for each school building in the state.
 Together, these plans are intended to provide the means for each school district and all the buildings in the district to respond to acts of violence and other disasters through prevention, intervention, emergency response, and management.

-A. PURPOSE
+A. Purpose

-The District-Wide School Safety Plan was developed pursuant to Commissioner's Regulation 155.17.
+The District-Wide School Safety Plan was developed pursuant to Commissioner's Regulation 1 5 5 .1 7.
 The Lancaster Central School District Board of Education annually appoints the Chief Emergency Officer and the District-Wide School Safety Team and charged it with the development and maintenance of the District-Wide School Safety Plan.

-The Chief Emergency Officer is Jamie Phillips, Assistant Superintendent for Business & Support Services.
+The Chief Emergency Officer is Jamie Phillips, Assistant Superintendent for Business and Support Services.
 The Chief Emergency Officer's duties include:

-- Coordination of the communication between school staff, law enforcement and other first responders; - Lead the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans; - Ensure staff understanding of the district-wide school safety plan; - Ensure the completion and yearly update of building-level emergency response plans for each school building; - Assist in the selection of security-related technology and development of procedures for the use of such technology; - Coordinate appropriate safety, security and emergency training for district and school staff, including required training in the emergency response plan; - Ensure the conduct of required evacuation and lock-down drills in all district buildings as required by Education Law section 807; and - Ensure the completion and yearly update of building-level emergency response plans by the dates designated by the commissioner.
+Coordination of the communication between school staff, law enforcement and other first responders;

+Lead the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans; Ensure staff understanding of the district-wide school safety plan; Ensure the completion and yearly update of building-level emergency response plans for each school building;

+Assist in the selection of security-related technology and development of procedures for the use of such technology;

+Coordinate appropriate safety, security and emergency training for district and school staff, including required training in the emergency response plan; Ensure the conduct of required evacuation and lock-down drills in all district buildings as required by Education Law section 8 0 7; and Ensure the completion and yearly update of building-level emergency response plans by the dates designated by the commissioner.